 - Mathematical statistics

-- Mathematical theory of homogenization
+- Mathematical methods of economics

 - Network modelling applied to economics and social science

 - Optimal design and control of innovative metamaterials